l-jost/ChronoClick/documentation/design-concept.md

 ### Power
 The device needs to operate at least 1 year on a CR2032 battery.
 For that reason everything needs to be extremely power efficient.

-For the highest efficiency, everything should be operating at 1.8V if possible.

 #### Battery
 A typical CR2032 battery has a capacity of **225mAh** and a nominal voltage range of 2V-3.3V with a nominal voltage of **~2.9V**.
 ![Discharge Curve](images/discharge-curve.png)